All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 526 (Manga), Episode 422 (Anime)

-Easily one of the greatest examples of The Starscream in manga and anime, Hannyabal is the overly ambitious vice-warden of Impel Down.
+Easily one of the greatest examples of The Starscream in manga and anime, Hannyabal is the overly ambitious under-warden of Impel Down.
 He appears to be a tall man with a pot-belly and a massive chin, wearing a pharaoh's headress.
 His continuous Freudian Slips about his desire to become Warden and silly antics often gain the ire of Magellan, who either Dope Slaps him, or outright poisons him in anger.
 Despite his finding him irritating and too ambitious, Magellan considers Hannyabal as his only worthy successor to Chief Warden of Impel Down.

 As of the timeskip, he achieves his dream as he is now the Warden of Impel Down with former Jail Head, Domino, as his number two.